qgis/QGIS-Documentation/docs/user_manual/style_library/3d_symbols.rst

 * The :guilabel:`Rendered facade` determines the faces to display.
 Possible values are |checkbox| :guilabel:`Walls`,
   |checkbox| :guilabel:`Roof`, and |checkbox| :guilabel:`Floor`.
+  The checkboxes allow selecting any combination of these values.
 * |checkbox| :guilabel:`Add back faces`: for each triangle, creates both front and back face with correct normals - at the expense of increased number of vertex data.
   This option can be used to fix shading issues (e.g., due to data with inconsistent